Wayne Memorial Health Foundation (WMHF)

 Policies and Procedures

-The vision of the Wayne Memorial Community Grant Program is a physically, spiritually, culturally and economically healthy community supported by an active, locally-controlled healthcare system dedicated to enabling the highest possible quality of life for all of its residents.
+The vision of the Wayne Memorial Health Foundation Community Grant Program is a progressive, culturally and economically healthy community supported by an active, locally-controlled healthcare system dedicated to enabling the highest possible quality of life for all of its residents.

-- Applicant organizations must be 501(c)3 non-profit corporations that provide programs and services that improve the health and well-being of community residents in the primary service area of the Wayne Memorial Health System, i.e., Wayne and Pike Counties, the Carbondale and Forest City, PA areas and Southern Sullivan County, NY.
+- Applicant organizations must be 501(c)3 non-profit corporations that provide health care services, health education and human service programs and services that improve the health and well-being of community residents in the primary service area of the Wayne Memorial Health System, i.e., Wayne and Pike Counties, the Carbondale and Forest City, PA areas.

-- Applicant organizations must demonstrate that the service/project/program to be supported is not an unnecessary duplication of the services already provided by another organization.
+- Applicant organizations must demonstrate that the service/project/program to be supported with WMHF funds is not an unnecessary duplication of the services already provided by another organization in the area.

 - Applicant organizations shall be governed by an active Board of Directors.